Mohammed bin Rashid Global Initiatives

-The Mohammed Bin Rashid Al Maktoum Global Initiatives (MBRGI) is a philanthropic foundation based in the United Arab Emirates (UAE).
-MBRGI was launched in 2015, consolidating some 33 philanthropic initiatives undertaken by Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the United Arab Emirates and Ruler of Dubai, over the past two and more decades.
+The Mohammed Bin Rashid Al Maktoum Global Initiatives (commonly referred to as MBRGI) is a foundation based in the United Arab Emirates (UAE), launched in 2015 by the UAE ministry of finance, consolidating some 33 philanthropic initiatives overseen in the past two decades by Sheikh Mohammed bin Rashid Al Maktoum, the Vice President and Prime Minister of the United Arab Emirates and Ruler of Dubai.

-During 2017, the Foundation invested AED 1.8 billion (US$490 million).
-The foundation has 543 permanent staff.

-The entities under MBRGI work to a stated goal of providing humanitarian relief, charity and development, as well as spreading hope through projects that enhance people’s lives, contribute to societal progress, and establish a more stable and advanced human future, especially in the Arab world.

-Recent initiatives undertaken by MBRGI include the 'One Million Arab Coders' project, which aims to extend free coding training to a million young people across the Arab world; the Arab Reading Challenge which, and the Arabic eLearning Challenge, which saw volunteers translate 5,000 maths and science online learning videos into Arabic.
-That effort led to the launch of Madrasa, a platform to make the content available to Arabic-speaking students.

-Five pillars
+History and structure

+In October 2015, the Mohammed Bin Rashid Al Maktoum Global Initiatives was launched, listing on its board of trustees Sheikh Mohammed as the chairman, the Crown Prince of Dubai, Sheikh Hamdan bin Mohammed Al Maktoum as deputy chairman and Mohammad Al Gergawi the secretary general.

 MBRGI defines its work under five pillars: humanitarian aid and relief; healthcare and disease control; spreading education and knowledge; innovation and entrepreneurship and empowering communities.

-Humanitarian aid and relief

-The initiatives and organisations falling under the Humanitarian Aid & Relief pillar seek to provide urgent aid and relief to communities affected by crises and disasters.
-They offer aid and developmental support for communities facing challenges such as poverty and conflict.
+During 2017, the foundation invested AED 1.8 billion (US$490 million) and had 543 permanent staff.

+Initiatives

-In 2017, total spending on humanitarian aid and relief initiatives, programmes and projects totalled AED 194 million.
+In 2017, spending on humanitarian aid and relief initiatives, programmes and projects totalled AED 194 million.
+The humanitarian initiatives included: